-On September 21, The Polygon Gallery opens a showcase of work by the finalists of the Philip B. Lind Emerging Artist Prize.
+On May 17, The Polygon Gallery opened a showcase of work by the finalists of the Philip B. Lind Emerging Artist Prize.

 The Philip B. Lind Emerging Artist Prize is made possible through a generous donation from Rogers Communications, in honour of Phil Lind’s commitment to the company and the communications industry over the course of 40 years.